narblaitiin/6sens_rtos_sensor/README.md

 To build the application, first follow [Zephy Quickstart](https://docs.zephyrproject.org/latest/develop/getting_started/index.html) to install all the dependencies.

+Then, clone this repository in the `applications` folder of `zephyrproject`.

+TODO - Add the instructions to create the custom board and install the dts files.

-Then, run in the `zephyrproject` folder the following commands :
+Finally, run in the `zephyrproject` folder the following commands :

 **Command to use**
 ```bash